aseprite/docs/save.md

 Aseprite uses `.aseprite` (or `.ase`) file types to save full sprite information (layers, frames, tags, palettes, etc.).
-But you can save
+But you can save your sprite as other file types if you don't need all this information.
+For example, you can [open](open.md) a `.png` file, editing it, and save it again as `.png` (without using the `.aseprite` format).

 ## Save as a copy